Chapter 3

 Victoria's heart hammered against her ribs.
 She answered without a flicker of doubt.
 "I am.
 Thank you for this opportunity, Mr. Jones.
 I'd be thrilled to join."

 Upon leaving Lincoln's company, Victoria wasted no time.
-She retrieved the resignation letter she had prepared the previous night from her bag and turned toward the bus stop.
+She pulled the resignation letter she had written the night before from her bag and made her way to the bus stop.

-The scenery outside blurred past the window, and her mind drifted unexpectedly to the luxury cars collecting dust in their garage.
+She watched scenery slide past the window, and her thoughts drifted to the row of luxury cars sitting untouched in their garage at home.

-Charles had never explicitly forbidden her from driving them, but she had always felt that, for a mere ground staff member, arriving in such a vehicle would be too conspicuous, a direct contradiction of his preference for a low profile.
+Charles had never actually told her not to drive them, but she had always felt that, for a mere ground staff member, arriving in such a vehicle would make her stand out, and standing out ran against everything Charles preferred.

 "Alright.
 Just make sure you hand over everything to Chris before you go."